OADA/oada-docs/functional-specs/OAuth2-and-Client-Discovery.md

 What if you could register at just one place, and then be assured that your client creditials will work at any OADA-compliant service providers?
 That is precisely the problem that OADA client discovery intends to solve.

+> To be clear, we are not suggesting that there is only one place to register: i.e. a centralized repository of
+> client discovery providers.
+We are suggesting that there is a "trusted" list of client discovery providers
+> that allows this function to be distributed as necessary.
+Anyone can become a trusted client discovery provider
+> by meeting some not-yet-defined criteria maintained by the OADA project.

 ## Agcloud.com Performs OADA Client Discovery for Fieldscout.com's client\_id